usdoj-crt/beta-ada/_pages/law-and-regs/title-ii-2010-regulations.md

 - By the authority vested in me as Attorney General by law, including 28 U.S.C.
 509 and 510, 5 U.S.C.
 301, and section 204 of the Americans with Disabilities Act of 1990, Pub.
 L. 101– 336, 42 U.S.C.
 12134, and for the reasons set forth in Appendix A to 28 CFR part 35, chapter I of title 28 of the Code of Federal Regulations shall be amended as follows—

+{% footnotes %}
+{% fnbody 1 %}
-<a href="#rftnt1">1</a><a name="ftnt1" id="ftnt1"></a> On September 25, 2008, President George W. Bush signed into law the Americans with Disabilities Amendments Act of 2008 (ADA Amendments Act), Public Law 110-325.
+On September 25, 2008, President George W. Bush signed into law the Americans with Disabilities Amendments Act of 2008 (ADA Amendments Act), Public Law 110-325.
 The ADA Amendments Act amended the ADA definition of disability to clarify its coverage of persons with disabilities and to provide guidance on the application of the definition.
 This final rule does not contain regulatory language implementing the ADA Amendments Act.
 The Department intends to publish a supplemental rule to amend the regulatory definition of "disability'' to implement the changes mandated by that law.
+{% endfnbody %}
+{% fnbody 2 %}

-<a href="">2</a><a name="ftnt2" id="ftnt2"></a>The analysis assumes these regulations will be in force for 15 years.
+The analysis assumes these regulations will be in force for 15 years.
 Incremental costs and benefits are calculated for all construction, alterations, and barrier removal that is expected to occur during these 15 years.
 The analysis also assumes that any new or revised ADA rules enacted 15 years from now will include a safe harbor provision.
 Thus, any facilities constructed in year 14 of the final rules are assumed to continue to generate benefits to users, and to incur any operating or replacement costs for the life of these buildings, which is assumed to be 40 years.regularly taught in rehabilitation and occupational therapy.
 Currently, persons who use side or parallel transfer methods from their wheelchairs are faced with a stark choice at establishments with single-user toilet rooms—_i.e._, patronize the establishment but run the risk of needing assistance when using the restroom, travel with someone who would be able to provide assistance in toileting, or forgo the visit entirely.
 The revised water closet clearance regulations would make single-user toilet rooms accessible to all persons who use wheelchairs, not just those with the physical strength, balance, and dexterity and the training to use a front-transfer method.
 Single-user toilet rooms are located in a wide variety of public and private facilities, including restaurants, fast-food establishments, schools, retail stores, parks, sports stadiums, and hospitals.
 Final promulgation of these requirements might thus, for example, enable a person who uses a side or parallel transfer method to use the restroom (or use the restroom independently) at his or her local coffee shop for the first time.
+{% endfnbody %}
+{% endfootnotes %}

 ## Title II Regulations Revised Final Title II Regulation with Integrated Text